2026-05-25 · 9 min read

 | Multilingual support quality | Strong (100+ languages) | Strong (100+ languages) | Strong (100+ languages) | Variable by language |

-| Tool use / function calling | Native, reliable | Native, reliable | Native, improving | Model-dependent |
+| Tool use / function calling | Native, parallel (May 2026) | Native, reliable | Native, improving | Model-dependent |

 | Best fit for customer service | Complex, nuanced support | Broad general support | Long document Q&A | High-volume, cost-sensitive |

 For businesses operating in multiple markets, the multilingual row in the table above deserves attention.
 Claude handles more than 100 languages with strong fidelity, which means a single deployed instance can serve English, Spanish, French, German, and Portuguese support queues without separate model configurations.
 Llama 3.3 in a self-hosted deployment, by contrast, shows meaningful quality degradation outside of English and the most common European languages, which can create inconsistent customer experiences across markets if not caught during testing.
+For e-commerce businesses expanding into Eastern European or Southeast Asian markets, this quality gap translates directly into higher escalation rates on non-English tickets - a cost that offsets the infrastructure savings of self-hosting.
+See our multilingual AI customer service deployment checklist for language-specific testing protocols.

 Designing system prompts that produce consistent service quality